hairywookster/spider_discovery/README.md

 ## Introduction
 A frequent task when maintaining web sites is to validate that the pages in the site are functioning correctly.
-We frequently want to test multiple aspects of these pages to determine if our system is working correctly.
+We frequently want to test multiple aspects of these pages.
 But first we need a way to identify the existing pages.
 Once we have discovered our pages we can use the output of the spider in subsequent automated test tools.